MichaelLangbein/tdl2/backend/data/wiki/math/ai.md

 So far, so simple.
 This holds for any basis of any vector space.
 Let's just propose that sigmoid functions do constitute a basis for these image-to-label functions.
 We cannot prove this, since we don't know what the image-to-label functions look like, but notice the potential:
 $ \sum \alpha_n b_n $ is then just the output of one layer of a neural net!

-It turns out that sigmoid functions do indeed form a basis for any continuous function on $[0,1]^n$ \footnote{Note also that, while sigmoids do form a basis, they do not constitute an \emph{orthagonal} basis, meaning that we cannot obtain waights with the inner-product-trick.
+It turns out that sigmoid functions do indeed form a basis for any continuous function on $[0,1]^n$ \footnote{Note also that, while sigmoids do form a basis, they do not constitute an *orthagonal* basis, meaning that we cannot obtain weights with the inner-product-trick.
 We couldn't have obtained them anyway, because for that trick we need the analytical form of $f$, which is generally not known to us.}.

 There is an important point that the universal approximation theorem does not cover, however.
 The UAT only deals with a single layer net.
 We know from practice, however, that a multilayer net can approximate functions with far less nodes than what a single-layer net would need.
 There is some strength to having multiple layers.